ishaaq34/chipseq-tutorial-readthedocs/docs/07_library_complexity.md

 ## Transition to ENCODE BAM Files

-> [!IMPORTANT]
+!!! important "For Downstream Analysis"
-> **For downstream analysis**, we will use **pre-processed BAM files from ENCODE** instead of the files we generated during pre-processing.
+    We will use **pre-processed BAM files from ENCODE** instead of the files we generated during pre-processing.

->
-> **Why?**
+    **Why?**

->
-> * ENCODE provides high-quality, standardized ChIP-seq data
+    * ENCODE provides high-quality, standardized ChIP-seq data
-> * Files are already aligned, deduplicated, and quality-controlled
+    * Files are already aligned, deduplicated, and quality-controlled
-> * This allows us to focus on downstream analysis (peak calling, visualization, annotation)
+    * This allows us to focus on downstream analysis (peak calling, visualization, annotation)

->
-> **What this means:**
+    **What this means:**

->
-> * The pre-processing workflow taught you complete data preparation from raw reads to analysis-ready BAM
+    * The pre-processing workflow taught you complete data preparation from raw reads to analysis-ready BAM
-> * Downstream analysis will use ENCODE BAM files for demonstration
+    * Downstream analysis will use ENCODE BAM files for demonstration
-> * You can apply both approaches: process your own data OR use public ENCODE data
+    * You can apply both approaches: process your own data OR use public ENCODE data

 The skills you learned in the pre-processing workflow are valuable for processing your own ChIP-seq data.
 For the remaining tutorials, we'll demonstrate downstream analysis using ENCODE's curated datasets.

-> [!TIP]
+!!! tip "Challenge Yourself!"
-> **Challenge yourself!** Before moving to downstream analysis, consider applying the downstream analysis steps (peak calling, visualization, annotation) to your C. elegans H3K27me3 data from the pre-processing workflow.
+    Before moving to downstream analysis, consider applying the downstream analysis steps (peak calling, visualization, annotation) to your C. elegans H3K27me3 data from the pre-processing workflow.
 This hands-on practice will solidify your understanding and give you complete end-to-end ChIP-seq analysis experience.
 You can then compare your results with the ENCODE workflow!